openharmony/arkcompiler_runtime_core/static_core/plugins/ets/tools/declgen_ts2ets/README.md

-# DECLGEN TOOL FOR `.d.ets` FILES GENERATION
+# DECLGEN TOOL FOR `.d.sts` FILES GENERATION

-This tool generates `.d.ets` files with declarations in `ets` for given TypeScript source code files.
+This tool generates `.d.sts` files with declarations in `ets` for given TypeScript source code files.

 It
 * is based on rules from the "TS to ETS cookbook,